pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

     in the GB/T 32907-2016.
 It is used in the Chinese WAPI (Wired Authentication and Privacy Infrastructure) standard.
 (An English description is available at `draft-ribose-cfrg-sm4-10`_.)
-This block cipher should generally be used for compliance and compatibility purposes where required.
+This block cipher should be used for compatibility purposes where required and is not otherwise recommended for use.

     :param key: The secret key.
 This must be kept secret. ``128`` :term:`bits` in length.